pablobarbera/voter-files/README.md

 ### :smile: Florida

-The voter file can be requested using the form [here](http://dos.myflorida.com/elections/data-statistics/voter-registration-statistics/voter-registration-file-request/), at a cost of $5 (in CD format).
+The voter file can be requested using [voter extract disk request form](https://dos.myflorida.com/elections/data-statistics/voter-registration-statistics/voter-extract-disk-request/), and there is no fee for "this complimentary disk."
 A copy of the voter list appears to be also available online for free on [this website](http://flvoters.com/downloads.html).

 ### :money_with_wings: Georgia